Trump pulls back from ban on e-cigarette flavors

 Two days later, though, in a sign of his discomfort, Trump tweeted that he liked “the Vaping alternative to Cigarettes,” but wanted to keep children from using them.
 Aides said that was the first signal they saw that he could reverse course.

 Over the next several weeks, the FDA worked to finalize the ban, which would order most flavored vape products off the market and allow them back only if manufacturers got agency authorization.
 Meanwhile, opposition continued to mount.
-Parscale, Trump’s campaign manager, shared internal polling results from late October that showed vapers could abandon the president if he followed through on the prohibition, according to a person familiar with the effort.
+Parscale, Trump’s campaign manager, shared polling he commissioned from pollster John McLaughlin that showed vapers could abandon the president if he followed through on the prohibition, according to a person familiar with the effort.

 Conservative groups, including the influential Americans for Tax Reform led by Grover Norquist, pressed the vape shops’ case on Twitter and in opinion articles.